Dense Supervision Propagation for Weakly Supervised Semantic Segmentation on 3D Point Clouds: Approach

 \subsection{Training}

-As shown in Fig.\ref{fig:framework}, we use a two stage training strategy to avoid interference between the two modules during training.
+As shown in Figure\ref{fig:framework}, we use a two-stage training strategy to avoid interference between the two modules during training.
 In stage one, we train the basic segmentation network with the cross-sample feature reallocating module.
 In this stage, for each sample, the network learns from the weak labels of this sample and the supervision propagated from the weak labels of another sample.
-The overall learning objective in stage one can be expressed as: